swimlane/angular-model-factory/README.md

 - Lightweight/Simple, the code simply does some basic copy/extending and prototypical instances; no magic required.
 - Patterns/Practices, the model definition closely resembles Angular's ngResource meaning its easy to swap out, replace later (if ngResource gets awesome suddenly), eases scaling new devs / organizations, and its designed for Angular; not a backbone port!
-- Utiilizes Angular at the core, it doesn't duplicate things Angular already does.
+- Utilizes Angular at the core, it doesn't duplicate things Angular already does.
 Any action can be passed a `$http` configuration option, all your interceptors still work, it uses Angular's cache, etc!
 - Compliant, URI Template matches the specs.
-- 1.45KB gziped/minified ( excludes depedencies )
+- 1.45KB gzipped/minified ( excludes depedencies )
-- Minimal Depdencies, only use URI template and deep-diff ( this isn't even required ) utility.
+- Minimal Dependencies, only use URI template and deep-diff ( this isn't even required ) utility.
 NO underscore, lodash, jquery, etc!
 - Its full of awesome features